iurietarlev/SunpathDiagram/README.md

 # Sun Path Diagram for any given location or latitude on earth

 ## Executive Summary
 This code was written as part of the unit Computer Applications during my first year at university, where we learnt how to write small Python programs.
-For my final project for this unit I have opted to automate drawing a Sun Path Diagram.
+For my final project for this unit I have opted to automate drawing a Sun Path Diagram, by taking the location or latitude as the input from the user.
 All code has been written in Python 2.7.

 ## Sun Path Diagram Definition